Volkswagen ID.4: Overview

-Apple Carplay and Android Auto are offered as standard, in addition to an optional augmented reality head-up display (HUD).
-In addition to the 5.3 inch driver display, the ID.4 features a 10-inch infotainment screen, though an optional 12 inch screen is available.
-By default, the vehicle includes a light strip below the windscreen providing visual cues related to certain functions such as the state of charge (SOC) when charging or brake alerts, which VW calls "ID.
+With a 5.3 inch driver display and a 10-inch infotainment screen as well as Apple Carplay and Android Auto as standard equipment equipment, the ID.4 features an optional augmented reality head-up display (HUD) as well as an optional 12" infotainment screen.
+The design includes a light strip below the windscreen providing visual cues related to certain functions such as the state of charge (SOC) when charging or brake alerts, which VW calls "ID.
 Light".
 Safety features include VW's Car2X communication system.

-An optional heat pump extending range under low temperature conditions is offered or even fitted as standard in certain markets such as Canada and uses a R744 (CO2) refrigerant.
-It is claimed to heat the cabin 2-3 times more efficiently than a resistance heater.
+An optional heat pump extending range under low temperature conditions is offered or fitted as standard equipment in certain markets such as Canada and uses a R744 (CO2) refrigerant.
+VW claims the heat pump can warm the cabin 2-3 times more efficiently than a resistance heater.

-The boot offers 848 L of volume and 1,817 L when the rear seats are folded, although the vehicle does not offer a storage compartment at the front end ("frunk").
+The boot offers 543 L of volume and 1,575 L when the rear seats are folded.
+The vehicle does not offer a storage compartment at the front end ("frunk").
+The ID.
+4 were to be launched in Australasia along with the ID.3, ID.5 and ID.
+Buzz in Mid-2024.
+The launches of the ID.4 and ID.5 in Australia were delayed past the original date.

+For the 2024 model year, the ID.4/5 receives an update including a larger 12.9 inch infotainment display with new software, 82 kWh models also get an upgraded APP 550 motor, providing improved power and efficiency at the same time.